ALASdoo/wedoqa_com/content/home/experience.md

   company_url = ""
   location = ""
   description = """
   * To increase the speed of the testing process and coverage, we can implement test automation in a development flow at any time.
   * Our team has a comprehensive knowledge of automation tools such as Selenium, Appium, Test Complete, Watir, WatIN, Katalon etc.
-  * We do integration of automated testing into Automated Continuous Integration servers (Hudson, Jenkins, CruiseControl, Bromine...)
+  * We do integration of automated testing into Automated Continuous Integration servers (Hudson, Jenkins, CruiseControl...)
   * Setting up the initial framework for automation
   * Load/Stress testing using Jmeter and Selenium for real user load simulation
   * We also use Katalon - open-source tool suitable for mobile, web and API testing; can be integrated with GitHub and Jira; supports multiple users working on the project; has pragmatic reporting system